 Art Director

 Primarily responsible for the function and direction of the art team.
-This included interviewing and hiring new artists, managing their daily assignments and keeping the team on task.
+This included interviewing and hiring new artists, managing their daily assignments, and keeping the team on task.

 Directed art team members in the art pipeline and the overall look and feel for games.